M. E. KABAY, PhD

 He served as Director of Education for the National Computer Security Association (NCSA, later ICSA and then TruSecure) from 1991 to 1999 and then worked briefly with Adario/AtomicTangerine where he supported the International Institute for Information Integrity® (I-4®).

 He was a member of the committees defining the Common Body of Knowledge for the Certified Information Systems Security Professional (CISSP) designation in the mid-1990s and earned his CISSP in 1997.
+His certification as an Information Systems Security Management Professional (ISSMP) was granted in 2005.
+He terminated his use of the CISSP and ISSMP designations in 2021.

 Since 1986 (and as of early 2021), he has published over 2,000 articles in operations management and security, written a college textbook on enterprise security (McGraw-Hill, 1996), and served as Technical Editor of the 4th (2002), 5th (2009) and 6th (2014) editions of the Computer Security Handbook (Wiley).
 He wrote two security-management columns a week distributed by Network World < http://www.mekabay.com/nwss/ >fromFebruary 2000 to September 2011 and one per week for InfoSec Perception < http://www.mekabay.com/perception/ > from October 2011 to the end of 2013.
 His public Website has a total of over 2,000 PDF files and over 500 instructional PowerPoint files freely available to anyone for non-commercial use.